alba1735/tRNAgraph/docs/tutorial.md

 data, and the end-type breakdown is trustworthy — which is what you would hope from a method designed to capture ends faithfully.

+> [!NOTE]
+> This does **not** call for `makedb --forcecca`.
+For eukaryotes the CCA tail is added to the
+> reference by default already — `--forcecca` only overrides the prokaryotic default, where CCA
+> is usually genomically encoded and so is not appended.
+Passing it to a `-s euk` build changes
+> nothing.
+Reach for it only when building a `bact`/`arch` database whose organism does not
+> encode CCA genomically.
+How faithfully a method captures the 3′ end is a property of the
+> library, not of how the reference is built.

 ---

 ## Reading the output